 In science, we will be learning about states of matter.
 The children will explore the three mains states of matter and understand the properties and particle arrangements of each.
 They will develop on this knowledge by exploring changes of a state through melting and freezing.
 As well as this, we will explore the water cycle and find out more about evaporation and precipitation.

 In DT, the children will create a rainforest shelter, incorporating their skills of joining to create a secure structure.
 They will spend time exploring existing

 shelters, and will use this to develop design criteria.

-In PSHE we will be learning about physical health and well-being.
+In PSHE we will be learning about keeping safe around household medicines and drugs.